b95702041/case_study/README.md

 I tried to use php to get nodename but didn't work in html.
 Will need more time to investigate.

 For monitoring, if we deploy on AWS, we can use cloudwatch.
-We can deploy elastic and use matricbeat and filebeat for monitoring.
+We can deploy elasticsearch and use matricbeat and filebeat for monitoring.
 Also, we can collect matrics by ourselves and store in db(such as influxDB) and display in Grafana to visualize.
 In addition, we can run Sensu checks on the pods.
 And hooked with PagerDuty and Slack for on-call engineer.